 One cannot, or should not, speak of natural wine without mentioning Olivier Cousin.
 He is a beacon and a pioneer in the natural wine movement which took root and flourished in the Loire Valley in the 1990's, and he has helped many, many newcomers in the region.

-In 1987, Olivier Cousin took over his grandfather’s 12ha located around the village of Martigne Briand, South of Angers.
-Thanks to his grandfather, the vines have never been sprayed with chemicals due to his opinion that anyone that does so is ‘dumb in the ass’.
+In 1987, Olivier Cousin took over his grandfather’s 12ha located around the village of Martigné Briand, South of Angers.
+Thanks to his grandfather, the vines have never been sprayed with chemicals due to his opinion that anyone that does so is ‘dumb in the ass’ and just plain lazy.
 We agree.
-In 1996 Olivier took the steps to officiating the wines as biodynamic although this has always been his way.
-Today he still makes wines from his plots of Cabernet Franc, but has passed his parcels of Chardonnay, Chenin Blanc, Gamay and Grolleau onto his son, Baptiste.
-Olivier still uses his horse ‘Joker' to plow the fields 2-3 times a year and also encourages and trains other winemakers to do the same.nOlivier is constantly experimenting with natural methods to improve the quality of his wines such as extended and carbonic maceration and in 2005 he quit the AOC, allowing him all the freedom he wanted to trial new weird and wonderful methods.
+In 1996 Olivier took the steps to officiating the vines as biodynamic although this has always been his way.
+Today he still makes wines from his plots of Cabernet Franc, but has passed his parcels of Chenin Blanc, Gamay, Pinot and Grolleau onto his son, Baptiste.
+Olivier still uses his horse ‘Joker' to plow the vineyards 2-3 times a year, and he also encourages and trains other winemakers to do the same.
+Olivier is constantly experimenting with natural methods to improve the quality of his wines, such as extended and carbonic maceration, and in 2005 he quit the AOC, allowing him all the freedom he wanted to try out new, weird and wonderful methods.
 The wines don’t know the meaning of the terms enzymes, filtration or additional SO2.
-Olivier is a man with a deep connection to the earth and doesn’t even like using much electricity to control the cellar temperature.
-Instead he says that the wines need to move with in sync with the world around them.
+Olivier is a man with a deep connection to the earth, and doesn’t even like using much electricity to control the cellar temperature.
+Instead he says that the wines need to move in sync with the world around them.